 The word arch means, “Chief.”
 This gives us the idea that there is ranking or classes of angels in heaven.
 (Colossians 1:16-17, Ephesians 3:9-10)

 The word archangel is only seen twice in scripture and both times are in the New Testament.

 The only named archangel is Michael, but many classify Gabriel as an archangel since he referred throughout scripture (Old Testament & New Testament).
 It also states in Luke 1:19 that he stands in the presence of God.

 But even the archangel Michael, when he was disputing with the devil about the body of Moses, did not himself dare to condemn him for slander but said, “The Lord rebuke you!” – Jude 1:9

 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 1After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever. –Thessalonians 4:16

 Most of the time we think cherubs as these cute little-naked babies flying around with wings.
-At least that’s what renaissance artist depicted.
+At least that’s what Renaissance and Victorian artist depicted.
 But that’s not what we see in scripture.
 The prophet Ezekiel describes these amazing spiritual beings as: